C++ code generation

 definition files of models that only serve as base model in a model definition

 are not generated.
-When to included models define the same class
+When to included models define the same class option, the

-option is merged in the final model if and only if either the class
+option is merged in the final model if and only if either the class models are

 identical or if one is a direct descendent of the other.
 In the later case, the